videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-backup-automation/readme.md

       | **Case 3 equals** | `Delete conditional access policy` | Case 3 to check Delete operations on conditional access policies|
       ||||

-# Step 9: Add a check to find if the newly created conditional access policy has already been backed up out of band.
+# Step 9: Add a check to find if the newly created conditional access policy has already been backed up.

 1. On the Logic App Designer, in the Onedrive connection box, click `find if the newly created conditional access policy has already been backed up`.
 This example uses OneDrive trigger: